Blibbo/Studio/Languages/GENERAL-PURPOSE/C/C.md

   - ISO C
   - C Standard
 ---
+Statically typed programming language.
+The standard for this language is composed of syntax + a standard library.
+The standard library implementation may vary, but the [[interface]] is the same everywhere.

 C source files have a `.c` extension.

-Here's my [API Reference](https://devdocs.io/c/) of choice for the C standard library.
+Here's my [Reference](https://devdocs.io/c/) of choice for the C standard library.

 ---